tejasdev748/GitExamples/readme.txt

 Step 3: Add new commit to main branch
 Step 4: Repeat these steps because we need to understand rebase and pull request and Stash operation helps to save local changes temporarily without commit
 Step 5: Pop your stash changes and apply
+Step 6: Create pull request for the pushed branch and merge pull request